 In 1860, the Joint Synod of Ohio elected Loy President.
 Four years later, he was appointed editor of the Lutheran Standard.
 After sixteen years in the ministry, Capital University, Columbus, Ohio called Loy as professor of theology.
 He resigned as president of the Ohio Synod in 1878 he resigned as President of the Ohio Synod.
 Around this time he also returned the call to become English-language professor of theology at Concordia Seminary, St. Louis.
 Wilhelm Friedrich Lehmann, Loy's successor as synodical president, died in 1880 and Loy returned to that office, succeeding him also as President of Capital University.
 He started the Columbus Theological Magazine in 1881.
 Loy retired as professor emeritus in 1902 and died on 26 January 1915.

 Loy was finally surrounded by orthodox Lutheran theology and he made the most of his time at the seminary.
-As a student, he began reading Der Lutheraner
+As a student, he was immersed in Lutheran doctrine and began reading Der Lutheraner

 , edited by C. F. W. Walther

 .
 This led to a long relationship with Dr. Walther, a friendship that grew so great that even their eventual disagreements over predestination and the fracturing of the Synodical Conference couldn't destroy.

 Loy was instrumental in the formation of the Synodical Conference